yasmeenel3sh/ScroogeCoin/README.md

 # ScroogeCoin
 Libraries needed:

-pip install starkbank-ecdsa
+pip install starkbank-ecdsa <br />
-pip install pynput
+pip install pynput<br />
-pip install hashlib #Notice that in python3 it is defaultly installed so this might give an error
+pip install hashlib #Notice that in python3 it is defaultly installed so this might give an error<br />

 Run the Main.py file